-Malondialdehyde (MDA) levels as an were measured using the TBARS method using rat liver tissue and blood serum.
-Fresh liver tissue was washed with PBS, weighed (±100 mg), homogenized in PBS pH 7.4, and then centrifuged at 10,000 rpm for 10 minutes at 4°C. Serum was obtained from orbital sinus venous blood centrifuged for 30 minutes at 3000 rpm.
+Malondialdehyde (MDA) levels were measured using the TBARS method for liver tissue and blood serum.
+Fresh liver tissues were washed with PBS, weighed (±100 mg), homogenized in PBS pH 7.4, and then centrifuged at 10,000 rpm for 10 minutes at 4°C. Serum was obtained from orbital sinus venous blood centrifuged for 30 minutes at 3000 rpm.
 For the TBARS reaction, 100 μl of homogenate was mixed with 200 μl of 10% TCA and 200 μl of 0.67% TBA, vortexed, and incubated at 95°C for 60 minutes.
 After cooling, 1 ml of butanol was added, vortexed, and centrifuged for 10 minutes at 3000 rpm to separate the organic phase, which was then read for absorbance at 532 nm.
 MDA concentrations were calculated based on a standard curve (0–8 nmol/ml) and expressed as nmol MDA per mg protein or per gram tissue using the regression equation (y = mx + c).

-2.7.
+2.8.
 Liver Histology Examination and Fat Scoring

-Rat liver histology slides were prepared using the paraffin embedding method followed by hematoxylin-eosin (HE) staining.
+Histological slides were prepared using the paraffin embedding method followed by hematoxylin-eosin (HE) staining.
 Liver tissues were fixed in 10% neutral buffered formalin (NBF) for 24–48 hours, dehydrated through graded ethanol (70% to absolute), clarified with xylene, and embedded in paraffin at 60°C before hardening.
 Paraffin blocks were sectioned at 3–10 µm (typically 5 µm) using a microtome, floated in a 40–45°C water bath, and mounted on slides.
 HE staining involved deparaffinization, rehydration, hematoxylin staining, differentiation, neutralization, eosin staining, dehydration, and final clarification with xylene.
 Slides were coverslipped and examined under a Zeiss light microscope at 10x or 20x magnification.
 Liver fat was counted as area (%) in all groups.
 The percentage were measured in image analysis system (Leica Qwin V3 program [Leica Microsystems] Switzerland.
-LTD).
+LTD.).

-2.7.
+2.9.
 Data Analysis

 Data were analyzed using SPSS version 25.0.
 Descriptive analysis was conducted to understand the basic characteristics and frequency distribution of the data, including the mean values of age, hair length, and hair density (Nuryadi et al., 2017).
-Next, the normality of the data was assessed using the Shapiro-Wilk test, appropriate for sample sizes under 50, with a significance level (α) of 0.05.
+Normality of the data was assessed using the Shapiro-Wilk test, appropriate for sample sizes under 50, with a significance level (α) of 0.05.
 The MDA level data were found to be non-normally distributed, whereas the liver steatosis scores followed a normal distribution (Nuryadi et al., 2017).
-Homogeneity of variance was then tested using Levene’s Test, revealing that MDA levels were homogeneous (p > 0.05), while liver steatosis scores were not (p < 0.05) (Nuryadi et al., 2017).
+Homogeneity of variance was tested using Levene’s Test, revealing that MDA levels were homogeneous (p > 0.05), while liver steatosis scores were not (p < 0.05) (Nuryadi et al., 2017).
 Finally, comparability testing was performed using the Kruskal-Wallis test, as both MDA levels and liver steatosis scores did not meet the assumptions for parametric testing.
 Post hoc analysis for both variables was conducted using Dunn’s method (Nuryadi et al., 2017).

 3. results and discussion

-During the research process, 6 subjects dropped out due to death in the experimental animals.
+During the research, 6 subjects dropped out due to death in the experimental animals.
 Deaths were recorded in groups P1, P2, and P3, each with 2 animals.
 Deaths in group P1 occurred on days 3 and 13 of the study.
 Deaths in group P2 occurred on days 10 and 27.
 Deaths in group P3 occurred on days 18 and 21 of the study.
-Deaths can be caused by stress and trauma due to inappropriate probes.
-The number of subjects who survived until the end of the study was 19 animals.
+Deaths might be caused by stress and trauma due to inappropriate probes.
+19 subjects survived until the end of the study.